Codewithimisi/Hotel-Reservation-Analysis-with-SQL/README.md

 ## Methodology:

-- Data Exploration and Cleaning with excel: Initial exploration of the dataset to understand its structure and clean any inconsistencies.
+- **Data Exploration and Cleaning with excel**: Initial exploration of the dataset to understand its structure and clean any inconsistencies.
-- SQL Queries: Development of SQL queries to extract relevant insights from the dataset.
+- **SQL Queries**: Development of SQL queries to extract relevant insights from the dataset.
-- Analysis: Interpretation of query results to answer key questions and identify trends.
+- **Analysis**: Interpretation of query results to answer key questions and identify trends.

 ## Key Questions and Insights: